Note: the Agroecology Summer Intensive is also available as part of the Sustainable Food Systems major.

 - Develop a personal ethic and the real-world skills to work towards individual and communal action for lasting change in food systems.

-A certificate of completion is available for ASI participants who do not wish to earn academic credit.
+Goshen College financial aid is able to be used for the summer semester just as it is used for the fall and spring semesters; contact financial aid for more details.
+A certificate of completion is available at a discounted rate for ASI participants who do not wish to earn academic credit.